david-a-parry/columnSelector/README.md

 from a delimited file by specifying the column names of interest.
 For example, the sequence index files from the 1000 genomes project contain 26 columns but you may only be interested in the location of each file, the sample name and the analysis group.
-You can easilt retrieve just those columns as follows:
+You can easily retrieve just those columns as follows:

-    # get the file (alternatively substitute the filename in the second command
+    # get the file (alternatively substitute the filename in the second command with
-    # with
     # '<(curl //ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/20130502.phase3.analysis.sequence.index)'
     wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/20130502.phase3.analysis.sequence.index

     # retrieve our columns of interest
-    # (you may want to pipe to another command or file)
     columnSelector.pl 20130502.phase3.analysis.sequence.index SAMPLE_ID FASTQ_FILE PAIRED_FASTQ ANALYSIS_GROUP

 ##Usage